 In late 2000 I was working in the business brands side of Dragon (now Dragon Rouge) when I was asked to describe my role in the company

-Although I very rarely get involved in product brand projects exclusively this description also covers consumer brand work, which has proven more valuable than I could have expected.
-Nowadays, business brands are often also the product and/or service brand and you might say that these sorts of projects are most suited to my skill-set
+Although I very rarely get involved in product brand projects exclusively, this description also covers consumer brand work, and which has proven more valuable than I could have expected.
+Nowadays, business brands are often also the product and/or service brand, and you might say that these sorts of projects are most suited to my skill-set

 At this stage of my career it's become clear that I contribute much more than brand identity design services to a business.
 Brand strategy is exclusively about creative configuration of many variables that are mostly expressed in language.
-I do a lot of this in my work and so it makes mores sense to describe myself as brand identity specialist
+I do a lot of this in my work and so it makes more sense to describe myself as Brand Identity Specialist

 However, this role description only makes sense in the context of the overlapping specialist areas of business strategy, brand strategy and brand identity design.
 From now on I will be using the venn diagram above as a symbol to act as a reminder of this presentation of my positioning